-This publication was supported by the Nevada State Division of Public and Behavioral Health through Grant Number NB010T009309-01-00 from the Centers for Disease Control and Prevention.
-Its contents are solely the responsibility of the authors and do not necessarily reflect the official views of the Division nor the Centers for Disease Control and Prevention.
+This publication (journal, article, etc.) was supported by the Nevada State Division of Public and Behavioral Health through Grant Number 1 NB010T009412-01-00 from Centers for Disease Control and Prevention.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Division nor Centers for Disease Control and Prevention

-Published by NCEDSV, April 2020
+Published by NCEDSV, September 2023